Welcome to Heritage Livestock, home of the Rauchers: Dennis, Mariellen, Kelsie, Meghan, Ryan and Sean.

 Mariellen is originally from Middletown, New Jersey.
 The only one in her family interested in horses, Mariellen received a pony, Daniel Boone “Danny,” for her 11th birthday, and spent the following years working off her pony’s board and riding and showing.
 Upon graduating valedictorian from Mater Dei High School, Mariellen attended Smith College in Northampton, Massachusetts, where she met Dennis at his family’s farm, Heritage Farm in Easthampton.
 Before moving to Missouri, Mariellen worked in the banking industry, and began her own promotional products business, Create a Buzz Promotions.
 Mariellen is currently the Instructor at Heritage Livestock, Center Administrator for Heritage Livestock Riding Center, and Arbonne Independent Consultant.

 Kelsie is the oldest of the Raucher children and a 2016 Graduate of Mt.
 Vernon High School, where she was President of the Mt.
 Vernon FFA Chapter, Vice President of Communications of the Mt.
 Vernon Future Business Leaders of America (FBLA) chapter, and member of Student Council, National Honor Society, Spanish Club, and The Squad.
-Kelsie graduated Salutatorian, and is a sophomore at Cornell University in Ithaca, New York.
+Kelsie graduated Salutatorian, and is a junior at Cornell University in Ithaca, New York.
 At Cornell, Kelsie is majoring in Agricultural Sciences and double majoring in Communication.
-An active member of the United States Pony Club, Kelsie has achieved her C2 Traditional and HB certifications, and is very involved with teaching younger members within Heritage Livestock Riding Center.
-She rides and shows her own horse, Sail on Teques “Sailor,” at Pony Club Rallies and local Hunter/Jumper shows.
+A graduated member of the United States Pony Club, Kelsie achieved her C2 Traditional and HB certifications, and was very involved with teaching younger members within Heritage Livestock Riding Center.
+She rides and shows her own horse, Sail on Teques “Sailor,” at local Hunter/Jumper shows.

-Ryan, the third child, is currently a junior at Mt.
-Vernon High School where he is active in FFA, Future Business Leaders of America (FBLA,) and plays golf.
-Last fall, Ryan earned his was to National FFA Convention in Louisville, KY, where he attended leadership sessions and went sight seeing with FFA members from throughout the country.
+Ryan, the third child, is currently a senior at Mt.
+Vernon High School where he is active in FFA, Future Business Leaders of America (FBLA) and Votech.
+Ryan has earned his was to National FFA Convention in Louisville, KY, where he attended leadership sessions and went sight seeing with FFA members from throughout the country.
 Although he prefers working with cattle and raising pigs, he is a member of the Heritage Livestock Riding Center and the United States Mounted Games Association.
-He enjoys riding Zack and Biggie Smalls in Mounted Games.
-He is qualified to compete in US Pony Club Prince Philip Cup among the top four junior mounted games teams this April.
-Ryan has also tried his hand at Team Roping and Polo, and has fun with both.
+He enjoys riding Zack in Mounted Games.
+He has competed in US Pony Club Prince Philip Cup among the top four junior mounted games teams.
+Ryan has also tried his hand at Polo.
+He currently is enjoying team roping, and will be attending Northeastern Oklahoma A&M College this fall.
+He plans to continue as a welder after graduating college.

 The youngest child is Sean.
 He enjoys riding, baseball and basketball.
 Sean plays on several traveling teams for both baseball and basketball.
 He is also a member of Heritage Livestock Riding Center and competes on his pony Hershey in Mounted Games and shows Meghan’s pony, Frito Bandito on the local Hunter/Jumper Circuit.
-He is qualified to compete in US Pony Club Prince Philip Cup among the top four junior mounted games teams in the country this April.
-Sean is in 6th Grade at Mt.
-Vernon Middle School.
+He has competed in US Pony Club Prince Philip Cup among the top four junior mounted games teams in the country.
+Sean is in 7th Grade at Mt.
+Vernon Middle School, where he is a starter on the basketball team.